awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 1. Modify the parameter group associated with your PostgreSQL DB instance and add `pg_cron` to the `shared_preload_libraries` parameter value\.
 This change requires a PostgreSQL DB instance restart to take effect\.
 For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

 1. After the PostgreSQL DB instance has restarted, run the following command using an account that has the `rds_superuser` permissions\.
+For example, if you used the default settings when you created your RDS for PostgreSQL DB instance, connect as user `postgres` and create the extension\.

    ```
    CREATE EXTENSION pg_cron;
    ```

-1. Either use the default settings, or schedule jobs to run in other databases within your PostgreSQL DB instance\.
    The `pg_cron` scheduler is set in the default PostgreSQL database named `postgres`\.
 The `pg_cron` objects are created in this `postgres` database and all scheduling actions run in this database\.

-   To schedule jobs to run in other databases within your PostgreSQL DB instance, see the example in [Scheduling a cron job for a database other than `postgres`](#PostgreSQL_pg_cron.otherDB)\.
+1. You can use the default settings, or you can schedule jobs to run in other databases within your PostgreSQL DB instance\.
+To schedule jobs for other databases within your PostgreSQL DB instance, see the example in [Scheduling a cron job for a database other than `postgres`](#PostgreSQL_pg_cron.otherDB)\.

 ## Granting permissions to pg\_cron<a name="PostgreSQL_pg_cron.permissions"></a>